 "The production of cereals has never been very stable, never been consistent.
-Maize, for example, is an easy crop to grow, but it has constraints attached to it; mainly the pests: the stemborer and then the striga.
+Maize, for example, is an easy crop to grow, but it has constraints attached to it; mainly the pests: the stemborer and then the striga, and now fall armyworm.